Born Too Late (song)

 "Born Too Late" is a song written by Charles Strouse and Fred Tobias and performed by The Poni-Tails.
 In the UK, the song reached #5 on the UK Singles Chart.
 In the US, it reached #7 on the Billboard Hot 100 and #11 on the R&B chart in 1958.

 The song was arranged by O.B.
 Masingill.

+The record stands as the Cleveland girl group's only Top 40 hit, making them a definitive example of a 1950s one-hit wonder.
+It was originally released as the B-side to "Come On Joey Dance with Me," but radio DJs bucked expectations by playing "Born Too Late" instead, driving its success.
+Group member Patti McCabe noted its cultural resonance as a "message song" capturing the timeless, universal angst of a younger girl pinning for an older, unattainable guy.

 In media

 The song was used in the 1973 movie, That'll Be the Day.